ryanvgates/ReadingList/README.md

 * The Structure of Scientific Revolutions by Thomas S. Kuhn
 * The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change by Camille Fournier
 * Leaders Eat Last: Why Some Teams Pull Together and Others Don't by Simon Sinek
+* Built to Last: Successful Habits of Visionary Companies by Jim Collins, Jerry I. Porras